Army Reserve officer pays tribute to service members during Veteran’s Day ceremony

 |0

-This work, Army Reserve officer pays tribute to service members during Veteran’s Day ceremony [Image 3 of 3], by SSG David Lietz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve officer pays tribute to service members during Veteran’s Day ceremony, by SSG David Lietz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Army Reserve officer pays tribute to service members during Veteran’s Day ceremony

 LEAVE A COMMENT